Most of my knots start with a lot of erasing. In fact it’s mostly erasing…

 I choose a starting point, like a number of points or petals, and start drawing shapes, like 7 five pointed stars or 5 eights or 4 seventeens.
 You get the idea…

 Then comes the process of what I call solving the knot.
 I break and connect lines in a variety of ways until I can get the line to be a single continuous loop.
+It’s a lot of trial and error.

 That’s what all those little tick marks are; I make them when I’m checking to see if I’ve passed through every point.